Actifio/ActJenkins/jnks-params/README.md

  else {

    $dbtype = $(reportapps | sort-object apptype -unique | select apptype)

+   # Only list application type of SQLServer and Oracle if there are any
    # $dbtype = $( reportapps | where-object {$_.AppType -eq 'SQLServer' -or $_.AppType -eq 'Oracle'} | sort-object apptype -unique | select apptype)

    if (! $dbtype){